 So, should you just worry about “heads in beds” to keep revenue flowing?
 Not exactly.
-The hotel operating expenses breakdown below reveals that there’s more to operations management than this simple principle.
+A hotel operating expenses breakdown below reveals that there’s much more to operations management than this simple principle.

-If you’re hoping to better manage your hotel operating budget, the five-star guide below is just what you need.
-In it, you’ll find a helpful hotel operating expense ratio, actionable strategies for lowering operating costs and more.
+If you’re hoping to better manage your hotel operating budget, the guide below is just what you need.
+You’ll find a helpful hotel operating expense ratio, actionable strategies for lowering operating costs, and more.

 Other costs that fall into the fixed costs category include:

-To be clear, the term fixed costs refer to costs that are not directly influenced by occupancy.
+As you can see, fixed costs are costs that are not directly influenced by occupancy.
 Fixed costs can (and do) shift over time, but they are generally steady and predictable, making them easier to manage than variable costs.

 Now onto variable costs.
 These costs fluctuate depending on how many guests are staying in the hotel.
 The higher the occupancy rate, the higher the variable costs and vice versa.

 Linen and laundry operations

 While variable expenses can be harder to predict, utilizing a tracking system will help provide insight into these costs.
 Examine data from your property management system (PMS) to see where inefficiencies lie in terms of operating costs.

 For example, if busy seasons are leading to major energy costs, consider implementing smart thermostats, motion-sensor lighting, or campaigns to encourage the reuse of towels.
 We’ll cover more strategies to save later on.
 For now, let’s turn our attention to calculating costs.